glinleapcode/ultimate-react-course/docs/react-jonas.md

 ### Thinking About State and Lifting State Up

+- Whenever multiple sibling components need to share the same state, we need to lift the state up to their common ancestor.
+The common ancestor can be a parent component or a grandparent component.

 - We now want the app to be able to add new item and render the new item in the list.
 We need to use `items` state to store the items.
 We need to lift the `items` state up to the `App` component because the `Form` component and the `PackingList` component both need access to the `items` state.
 We need to pass the `setItems` state to the `Form` component and "items" to the `PackingList` component as props.

+#### Passing `setItems` to Form

 ```javascript